 Google Analytics doesn’t have a huge amount to offer in this particular department.
 You can determine the search term visitors used when they found your site, which is helpful for informing (or evidencing the success of) your keyword strategy.

 However, GA can be integrated into multiple Google platforms including Search Console, allowing for full visibility of your Google Suite and providing a holistic overview of SEO, UX, keywords, queries, and more.

 Because it’s designed to be used as much more than just a reporting tool, HubSpot’s SEO capabilities are more comprehensive.
-Using the Content Strategy tool, you can plan your SEO strategy, optimise your content for search, and make sure you’re ranking high for SERPs.
+Using the Content Strategy tool, you can plan your SEO strategy, optimise your content for search, and make sure that you’re ranking high in the SERPs.

 Crucially, you can monitor search traffic and measure real-time SEO investment and ROI (ideal for seeing which topic cluster performs best), build search authority using the topic suggestions based on relevance, competition, and popularity, and even check if your meta description is long and strong enough — time to flex those SEO arms!